 At present, certain transit agencies in California face near-term funding challenges.
 Bay Area Rapid Transit (BART), Metrolink, and Caltrain, had a higher farebox recovery ratio pre-COVID, and now face funding gaps due to a reduction in postpandemic ridership.
-In 2024, BART, for example, had only 47% of pre-pandemic ridership.50 These and other transit agencies received short-term Federal funding relief under the CARES51 Act and CRRSA52 to address this shortfall, but these funds have already been exhausted or may soon be exhausted, depending on the transit agency.
+In 2024, BART, for example, had only 47% of pre-pandemic ridership.48 These and other transit agencies received short-term Federal funding relief under the CARES49 Act and CRRSA50 to address this shortfall, but these funds have already been exhausted or may soon be exhausted, depending on the transit agency.

-The San Francisco Municipal Transportation Agency (SFMTA) faces funding gaps due to low parking revenue relative to pre-pandemic levels.2053 The SFMTA is projected to be in a \$15 million deficit in FY2025-2026, which could increase to over \$320 million in FY2026-2027.54 While SF MUNI ridership has only slightly declined, parking revenues are roughly 30% lower compared to pre-COVID levels.
-55 56
+The San Francisco Municipal Transportation Agency (SFMTA) faces funding gaps due to low parking revenue relative to pre-pandemic levels.2051 The SFMTA is projected to be in a \$15 million deficit in FY2025-2026, which could increase to over \$320 million in FY2026-2027.52 While SF MUNI ridership has only slightly declined, parking revenues are roughly 30% lower compared to pre-COVID levels.53 The situation is further complicated by the non-passage of Proposition L in last November's election, leaving limited options for addressing the funding gap.54

 Looking over the longer-term, while farebox revenues have fallen for some transit agencies, costs have increased faster than inflation over the past decade.
 Operating expenses have grown about 13-18% above inflation in the last ten years and capital costs have increased 2-6% above inflation, as measured by the Employment Cost Index (ECI).
-Given the uneven timing of spend, the choice of starting and ending year can also impact these growth rate estimates.57 In the future, transit agencies could also have to contend with the costs of replacing increasingly aging systems, that can create a steep change in costs when technology or other components become obsolete.
-Additional uncertainty in longer term revenue exists with gas tax funded fuel sources,
+Given the uneven timing of spend, the choice of starting and ending year can also impact these growth rate estimates.55 In the future, transit agencies could also have to contend with the costs of replacing increasingly aging systems, that can create